JochenFM/MS3_VideoLibrary/TESTING.md

 In response to the [W3C - HTML](https://validator.w3.org/) errors shown:

 - that the frameborder attribute on the iframe is obsolete, I removed it entirely,
-- closed a number of < divs > properly
+- closed a number of < divs > properly.

 Validation by URL input now returns: